 WHO WE ARE

-Ai Aida is a Japanese-born playwright, illustrator and multidisciplinary theater-maker who is a winner of the Austin International Poetry Festival and the Leonard Isaacson Award Browning Monologue Contest; a finalist of the Eugene O'Neil National Playwright Conference, B3 Theater Festival of Shorts and B-Street Theater’s New Comedy Play Festival; a semifinalist of the 44th/45th/46th Bay Area Playwrights Festivals and the Beverly Hills Theatre Guild's Julie Harris Playwright Award Competition.
-Ai’s plays have been produced or staged-read at the Aurora Theater, Brava Theater, Shelton Theater, Exit Theater, San Francisco Olympians Festivals, Z-Space, PianoFight, Theatre of Yugen, Breach Once More, 9x9 Festival, GreenHouse Festival, Odell Johnson Performing Arts Center and Mile High Theater.
+Ai Aida is a Japanese-born playwright, illustrator and multidisciplinary theater-maker who is a winner of the Austin International Poetry Festival, the Leonard Isaacson Award Browning Monologue Contest and the Pick of the Vine Short Play Competition; a finalist of the Eugene O'Neil National Playwright Conference, B3 Theater Festival of Shorts and B-Street Theater’s New Comedy Play Festival; a semifinalist of the 44th/45th/46th Bay Area Playwrights Festivals and the Beverly Hills Theatre Guild's Julie Harris Playwright Award Competition.
+Ai’s plays have been produced or staged-read at the Aurora Theater, Brava Theater, Shelton Theater, Exit Theater, San Francisco Olympians Festivals, Z-Space, Potrero Stage, PianoFight, Theatre of Yugen, Breach Once More 9x9 Festival, GreenHouse Festival, Little Fish Theater, Odell Johnson Performing Arts Center and Mile High Theater.
 She holds an M.A. in Creative Writing and an M.F.A. in Playwriting from San Francisco State University where she taught Creative Writing.

 Keiko Shimosato Carreiro is a Collective and Board Member with the Tony award winning San Francisco Mime Troupe.
 Since 1987, she has been an Actor, Designer, Co-Writer and Director with the Company and has been in almost every summer show since joining.
 Carreiro has performed at theaters throughout the Bay Area, including Berkeley Repertory Theatre, A.C.T., The Magic Theater, The Aurora Theater, Word for Word, and Center Rep. She was nominated for The Shellie Award for Outstanding Actress in the role of Grace in “The Sisters Matsumoto” at Center Rep. She is an award winning Costume Designer ,nominated for TBA Best Costumes, Bay Area Critics Circle award, and recipient of the 2018 Meritorious Achievement Award,(American College Theater Festival).
 Carreiro teaches with The San Francisco Opera Guilds’ “Book to Bravo”and “Voices for Social Justice” programs and enjoys raising up the next generation of artist/activists.